Dublin Waste Topics

 Hazardous Waste Disposal

+Certain items that do not fit into the standard household waste collection categories are considered hazardous materials or require special handling.
 Because these items pose a danger to the environment or to public safety, they cannot be placed in your regular domestic bins.

 You will typically need to dispose of them at a dedicated Recycling Centre, Bring Centre, or through a retailer's take-back scheme.

-| Household Chemical Waste | WEEE (Electrical Waste) | Other |
+| Household Chemical Waste | Cooking oil, Engine oil |

 Items like bulky furniture, electrical waste (WEEE - Waste of Electrical and Electronic Equipment), and hazardous waste must be taken to a Bring Centre or Recycling Centre (also known as a Civic Amenity Site).